bluefireteam/audioplayers/troubleshooting.md

 ### Supported Formats / Encodings

 Not all formats are supported by all platforms.
 Essentially `audioplayers` is just centralized interface that communicate with native audio players on each platform.
 We are not parsing the bytes of your song.
 Each platform has its own native support.
-Please do not open issues regarding encoding/file format compatibility unless it is an AudioPlayers specific issue.
+**Please do not open issues regarding encoding / audio format compatibility unless it is an AudioPlayers specific issue.**

 You can check a list of supported formats below: